neurala/Public/docs/StyleGuidelines.md

 * Braces should be on their own lines and be inline with the parent.
 * Single line if statements should be surrounded by braces
+* the exception to this is return calls in header files
 ~~~~~~~~~~~~~~~{.cpp}
 // Wrong
 if (foo == bar)